Important Questions To Ask a Workers' Compensation Lawyer

 2. What should I do to protect my claim?

+You need to take several steps to ensure your workers' comp case goes smoothly.
 Unfortunately, many employers and their insurance companies do what they can to limit or deny workers' comp claims.
 That means you need to take precautions to protect your work injury claim.

-This includes reporting your injury to your employer and seeking medical help right away.
+This includes reporting your injury to your employer and seeking medical help immediately.
 You will also want to keep careful notes on your medical records, medical bills, and how your injury develops over time.
 The attorney you meet with may give you additional steps to take to protect your claim.

 3. What could my workers' compensation benefits cover?